Social Work, Health, and Health Policy

 Sexual and Reproductive Health and Rights NGO

-You may choose to work alongside an NGO with a long history of leadership in Family Planning programs for youth and adults in Ghana, and has pioneered many projects including the development of male and female clinics and the integration of Family Planning into Community Development Projects.
+You may choose to learn from an NGO with a long history of leadership in Family Planning programs for youth and adults in Ghana, and has pioneered many projects including the development of male and female clinics and the integration of Family Planning into Community Development Projects.
 Furthermore, this NGOs work complements the efforts of the Government of Ghana, in providing health care and Sexual and Reproductive Health (SRH) programming and development for the nation.
-As a participant, you will have the opportunity to participate in Youth- Centered activities/programs, including family clinics, outreach, training sessions, and advocacy.
+As a participant, you will have the opportunity to engage with various professionals involved in Youth- Centered activities/programs, including family clinics, outreach, training sessions, and advocacy.

 Cape Coast, Ghana: With secluded beaches lined with beautiful fishing boats, historic sites, and friendly locals, the region of Cape Coast is one of the most fascinating places to be in Ghana.
 Known as a tranquil fishing port, the city of Cape Coast serves as the capital of both the Cape Coast Metropolitan District and Central Region of south Ghana.
 Additionally, the city is about a 3-hour drive away from Accra, Ghana’s capital.
 Along with its rich cultural history, Cape Coast is home to serene and picturesque hills, valleys, and streams.
 The region boasts of tropical climate throughout the year with cooler months between June and August.